 Wix price plans: how to make a decision

 We’ve given you a lot to think about, but when it comes down to it, how do you actually make a decision on which plan is right for you?
 Our advice is to really think beforehand about what your needs are, and start out small – not big.
 With a service like Wix, it is always better to only pay for what you need rather than what you want, and nothing more.
 In fact, in most cases, paying for a lower-cost plan that gives you less than what you think you may need could be a good place to start.

 We would even recommend that you use Wix’s free service first to create a practice website.
 That way, you learn what features are already available to you.
 From there, determine whether or not you need more features, and if so, decide which of those features are absolutely essential to creating your website.
 You can always upgrade your service and add features easily, but starting out big and then trying to downgrade your subscription is much more difficult.

 That’s our analysis of the Wix pricing plans, including when they will be most useful to you.
-To learn more about the benefits of Wix, or how using a premium Wix plan over the free service may affect your experience with Wix, read our review of Wix (which we'll get to next).
 If you’re ready to get started with Wix, check out our step-by-step tutorial on how to use Wix here.

-If reading this article has made you unsure if Wix's pricing plans are right for you, you may want to consider using one of Wix’s competitors instead, like Weebly.com or Jimdo.com.
-You can see what they have to offer you in our article on the best websites like Wix.
+If reading this article has made you unsure if its pricing plans are right for you, you may want to consider using one of its competitors instead, like Weebly.com or Jimdo.com.
+You can see what they have to offer you in this article on Wix's top competitors.